agntcy/oasf/schema/extensions.md

 # OASF Extensions Registry

-The purpose of this file is to keep track of and avoid collisions in Extension `names` & `uid`s.
+The purpose of this file is to keep track of and avoid collisions in Extension `names` & `id`s.

 | Caption                             | Name | UID     | Notes                                    |
 | ----------------------------------- | ---- | ------- | ---------------------------------------- |